Book editor responsibilities

 Table of contents

-You must provide a list of the chapter titles – including part/section headings where applicable, together with the names of the contributors to that chapter – in the order that the chapters are to appear in the book.
+You must provide a list of the chapter titles – including part/section headings where applicable (e.g. if chapters are grouped into sections), together with the names of the contributors to that chapter – in the order that the chapters are to appear in the book.

 Optional front matter